TheExploration/Name-Spoofer/README.md

 ## name-spoofer
-Minecraft forge 1.8.9 namespoofer mod (give yourself a fake name on your screen or change players' name)
+Minecraft forge 1.8.9 namespoofer mod (give yourself a fake name or change players' name)

 ## How to use?
 Type `/fakename <fakename>` or `/fakename <target> <fakename>`